Amy Yang: Professional career

 That December, she returned to the LPGA Qualifying School, this time earning full playing status for 2009 by finishing second in the five-round event.

 On 20 October 2013, Yang won her first LPGA Tour event at the LPGA KEB-HanaBank Championship.
 She birdied the first sudden-death playoff hole to defeat Hee-Kyung Seo.

-On 1 March 2015, Yang won her second LPGA Tour championship at the Honda LPGA Thailand.
+On 1 March 2015, Yang won her second LPGA tournament at the Honda LPGA Thailand, a title she won for a second and third time in 2017 and 2019 respectively.

+On 24 June 2024, Yang won her first major title at the Women's PGA Championship in her 75th major start.

 Personal life

 Yang lives with her father, Joon Mo (James), mother, Sun Hee (Sunny), and younger brother, Steven.
 In the fall of 2007 the family moved from Australia to Orlando, Florida.